-Save all resumes in a single PDF file using the following convention for the title "ControlNumber LeadOrganization Resumes."
+Save all resumes in a single PDF file using the following convention for the title "ControlNumber_LeadOrganization_Resumes."

-viii.
+vii.
 Letters of Commitment

 Submit letters of commitment from all subrecipient and third-party cost share providers.
 If applicable, also include any letters of commitment from suppliers/partners/end-users/future customers/labor unions/community-based organizations (two-page maximum per letter).
-Save the letters of commitment in a single PDF file using the following convention for the title "ControlNumber LeadOrganization LOCs."
+Save the letters of commitment in a single PDF file using the following convention for the title "ControlNumber_LeadOrganization_LOCs."

-ix.
+viii.
 Community Partnership Documentation

 In support of the Community Benefits Plan, applicants may submit documentation to demonstrate existing or planned partnerships with community entities, such as organizations that work with local stakeholders such as residents and businesses; organizations that carry out workforce development programs, trade associations, worker organizations including labor unions; and community-based organizations that work with disadvantaged communities.
 The Partnership Documentation could be in the form of letters on the partner's letterhead outlining the planned partnership signed by an officer of the entity, a Memorandum of Understanding, or other similar agreement.
 Such letters must state the specific nature of the partnership and must not be general letters of support.
 If the applicant intends to enter into a Workforce and Community Agreement as part of the Community Benefits Plan, please include letters from proposed partners as appropriate.
-Each letter must not exceed 1 page.
-In total, the partnership documentation must not exceed 10 pages.
-Save the partnership documentation in a single PDF file using the following convention for the title x.
+Each letter must not exceed 3 pages.
+Save the partnership documentation in a single PDF file using the following convention for the title "ControlNumber LeadOrganization PartnerDocs".

+ix.
 SF-424: Application for Federal Assistance